cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 In order to enable highly parallel bandwidth in shared memory, NVIDIA stores the underlying data across 32 banks.
 For each warp, only one thread can ask for a value from the same bank per cycle.
 If two or more threads try to access the same bank at the same time, the memory controller has no choice but to serialize the transactions--each thread takes its turn reading from memory.
 If 5 threads access bank 13 at the same time, the memory transaction will take *5 times as long* as if they read 5 different banks.

+> **Note**: As we described in our [four-transaction loading pattern](#how-do-32-threads-load-128-bits-each), the SMEM can at max fetch 4 bytes from 32 banks per transaction -- or 128 bytes of data.
+If we have a 2-way conflict, our poor memory controller has to load 2x128 bytes, where 16 threads only use half of the bytes (64 bytes, the rest is thrown away) per transaction.

 It's a hardware design choice influenced by power consumption, wiring, latency, and speed.
-If you somehow figured out how to access any piece of data in SMEM concurrently for free, then you should be instantly nominated for the Turing Prize or sent straight to a psychiatric ward.
+If you somehow figured out how to access any piece of data in SMEM concurrently for free, then you should be instantly nominated for the Turing Award or sent straight to a psychiatric ward.
 Unfortunately, dealing with bank conflicts is just a part of GPU programming.

 Each of these 32 banks is 4 bytes wide--consecutive 4-byte chunks are stored in consecutive banks.
 For example, in an fp32 array `float x[] = [0.f, 1.f, 2.f, 3.f]`, 0 would be in bank 0, 1 in bank 1, etc. If you had 32 threads in a warp simultaneously accessing 32 float32s in tandem, you'd be accessing all 32 banks separately, which is conflict-free.
 This "ideal" use case is by design.